psychemedia/pentrich-uprising/pentrich-rising.md

 And that is the story of the Pentrich Uprising.

+*FOR A MORE COMPREHENSIVE SET OF STORYNOTES RELATING TO THE PENRICH UPRISING, SEE https://github.com/psychemedia/pentrich-uprising*

 --
 https://www.youtube.com/watch?v=iqwEsFnAqg4

 Pentrich Rising, Ferocious Dog

-Oh my name is William Turner and my tale I'll tell to thee about the revolution in 1817
+Oh my name is William Turner and my tale I'll tell to thee
+about the revolution in 1817
-With Brandreth and Ludlam and a band of fifty strong With hundreds more to meet us on the road, as we march on
+With Brandreth and Ludlam and a band of fifty strong
+With hundreds more to meet us
+on the road, as we march on

 A night for revolution, a night to fight
 A call to arms in England
 All workers must unite
 Tonight we march on Pentrich
 with London in our sights
 A night for revolution
 All workers must unite
 And then we fight

-Little did we know there was a traitorous government spy William J. Oliver a man I now despise
+Little did we know there was a traitorous government spy
+William J. Oliver a man I now despise
 The Pentrich revolution was always doomed to fail
 For high treason, I was sentenced and hung in Derby Gaol

 A night for revolution a night to fight
 A call to arms in England
 All workers must unite
 Tonight we march on Pentrich
 with London in our sights
 A night for revolution
 All workers must unite
 And then we fight

 ---